Fuji Safari Park: See Wild Animals With Mt. Fuji in the Background!

 HELLO KITTY SMILE

-HELLO KITTY SMILE is a charming theme attraction that guarantees an enchanting encounter with the beloved Hello Kitty.
-This venue integrates media art, dining experiences, and breathtaking sea views of Awaji Island.
-The on-site restaurant presents a diverse culinary array, from authentic Chinese cuisine to flavorsome one-pot courses.
+HELLO KITTY SMILE is a fascinating theme park that guarantees a captivating encounter with the beloved Hello Kitty.
+The facility integrates media art, dining experiences, and the breathtaking sea views of Awaji Island.

 © 2024 SANRIO CO., LTD. APPROVAL NO. L650085